cgq-qgc/pyhelp/docs/installation.rst

 #.
 Open Python and start using or contributing to PyHELP.

 #.
-To keep your PyHELP repository up-to-date with the version on GitHub,
+To keep your PyHELP repository up-to-date, run ``git pull`` inside the
-   run ``git pull`` inside the cloned directory or do it with your GUI client.
+   cloned directory or do it with your GUI client.
-   You will then need to re-build and re-install PyHELP after completing that.
+   You then need to re-build and re-install PyHELP, so that the pulled changes are applied to the PyHELP installation used by your Python installation.

 .. _sec_requirements: